Shadow Moon: Plot

 Thorn tries unsuccessfully to bond with Elora, who does not believe he is the true Willow.
 The group are captured by a cluster of assassins who hold them captive at an ale house.
 Ryn arrives and fights them off with Khory.
 Believing that travel by land will only lead them to Thunder Riders, Thorn proposes they continue by sea.
 Morag and Maulroon captain the group on their ship, which is met by a violent storm.
 Maulroon is killed despite Elora's success in warding it off with her magic.
 The ship reaches the Fairy Lands where Cherlindrea previously gifted Thorn his wand.
 (Note: As depicted in the 1988 film Willow.)
 Thorn finds the use of magic acts as a beacon for The Deceiver to trace the group.
 Elora wards off a swarm of Fire Drakes that it sends.
-A dying Stag Lord informs Thorn that since Elora thus stopped fire, the world will be re-born in ice.
+A dying Stag Lord informs Thorn that since Elora thus stopped fire, the world will be reborn in ice.

 Mohdri and Anakerie arrive.
 Geryn reveals he is an ally to Mohdri, who he joins in pursuing Thorn, Elora, Khory, Ryn, Rool, Franjean and the eagles to a dormant volcano near Doumhall.
 The Deceiver also arrives.
 It attempts to implant its soul into Elora's body, but is turned to stone by Thorn.
 It escapes into the body of Mohdri, who it begins to use as a host.
 It fights Khory, Ryn and Thorn, who reaches out to the volcano.
 Recognising that The Deceiver is also its enemy, it transforms into an active one.
 Anele and Bastian help Thorn and Elora ward off The Deceiver, while Geryn sacrifices himself as a show of loyalty to the Castellan.

 In the aftermath, Elora, knowing Thorn to be the true Willow, deduces that the bear he gifted her twelve years ago protected her from the Cataclysm.
 Declaring that a "Shadow War" has now begun, Thorn expresses hope that he and Elora will receive new allies who can aid in their fight against The Deceiver.